danielmarbach/PerformanceTricksAzureSDK/README.md

 ## Outline

-.NET has been evolving over the years into a modern and high performance platform.
-The languages running on .NET have also been improving and allowing to fall down to lower levels without giving up on the safety guarantees too much or only where it is really needed.
-It is less and less needed to use unmanaged languages likek C/C++ to achieve code that performs well at scale.
+.NET has been evolving over the years into a modern and high-performance platform.
+The languages running on .NET have also been improving and allowing to fall to lower levels without giving up on the safety guarantees too much or only where it is really needed.
+It is less and less needed to use unmanaged languages like C/C++ to achieve code that performs well at scale.

 ## Caveats

-In this talk I'm going to focus on some performance optimizations that can be done in code that is library and framework like.
+In this talk, I'm going to focus on some performance optimizations that can be done in code that is library and framework like.
 I won't be talking about architectural patterns like vertical or horizontal scaling.
 The focus is purely on code with examples in CSharp.
-Some of the optimizations shown here can be seen as esoteric in typical line of business applications and I wouldn't recommend jumping to conclusions and applying those everywhere.
-Yet it is important to note that for code that is executed under scale optimizations on code can bring a lot of benefit to the table due to not only being fast but also being more efficient in resource usage, execution time, throughput and memory usage.
+Some optimizations shown here can be seen as esoteric in typical line of business applications, and I wouldn't recommend jumping to conclusions and applying those everywhere.
+It is important to note that for code that is executed under scale, optimizations on code can bring a lot of benefit to the table due to not only being fast but also being more efficient in resource usage, execution time, throughput and memory usage.

 But what does at scale even mean?
-How can I find out whether the optimizations I'm trying to make have value and I'm not getting called out by my colleagues for premature optimizations?
+How can I find out whether the optimizations I'm trying to make have value, and I'm not getting called out by my colleagues for premature optimizations?

 ## What does at scale mean?

-I've heard it countless times already: "Wow that's crazy, is the complexity of this change really worth it?
+I've heard countless times already: "Wow, that's crazy, is the complexity of this change really worth it?
 Isn't that premature optimization?"
-While it is true that performance improvements can be addictive, it is also true that nobody likes to optimize code that is "fast enough" or is only executed a few times day on a background job.
+While it is true that performance improvements can be addictive, it is also true that nobody likes to optimize code that is "fast enough" or is only executed a few times a day as a background job.

 David Fowler: Scale for an application can mean the number of users that will concurrently connect to the application at any given time, the amount of input to process (for example the size of the data) or the number of times data needs to be processed (for example the number of requests per second).
-For us as engineers it means we have to know what to ignore and knowing what to pay close attention to.
+For us, as engineers, it means we have to know what to ignore and knowing what to pay close attention to.

 A good way to explore what scale means is to discover the assumptions that have accumulated over time in a given code base by paying close attention to what is instantiated, parsed, processed etc. per request and how those assumptions in the code base affect the performance characteristics (memory, throughput...) at scale.